datacorner/blueprism-deskew-skill/README.md

 # What's inside this Blue Prism Skill ?
 A global description of how this service was built can be found here : https://www.datacorner.fr/bp-deskew/
 The Python deskew library features are described in more details here : https://www.datacorner.fr/deskew/
-NB: This code uses the deskew Python code developped by Stéphane Brunner, just take a look on the code on Github here: https://github.com/sbrunner/deskew
+NB: This code uses the deskew Python code developped by Stï¿½phane Brunner, just take a look on the code on Github here: https://github.com/sbrunner/deskew

 The github directory contains several files:
 * **./img/ci_rotated.jpg** it's just a test file (rotated image) you could use once you've installed the skill to check it works